 Over a million fraudulent transactions

 The OTP fraud discovered by Secure-D happened because the device we tested became infected with malware.
 Still, it’s worth adding this caveat: the app itself might not be fully responsible.

-Today Sita cleaner is among the top suspicious apps on Secure-D’s suspicious app index in Southeast Asia.
-It’s been in the top spot for three months.
+In July 2020 Sita cleaner was among the top suspicious apps on Secure-D’s suspicious app index in Southeast Asia.
+It had been in the top spot for three months.
 Secure-D blocked over 1.4 million questionable transaction requests between April to July 2020, coming from 16,000-plus devices.

 Why OTP fraud hits MNOs where it hurts

 Subscribers hold their mobile operators responsible for protecting them from security threats.
 But that trust is undermined when fraud like this occurs.

 Fraudsters try to legitimise their bogus transactions by labelling them with MNO branding – a severe reputational threat to mobile operators that can crush customer loyalty and aggravate churn.
 Mobile operators’ customers are amongst the first to take to social media to vent their frustration when things go wrong.

 And there’s a bigger question for mobile operators: if users can’t trust (or see) texts from their mobile operator, can any SMS-based system be trusted?

 OTP fraud also incurs direct costs as customer service resources have to be devoted to handling complaints and investigating each instance.
 Mobile operators can also lose out on revenues if prepaid customers have their credits used-up by fake transactions, and can’t afford to reload their credit.

 With mounting evidence of how insecure SMS-based OTP authentication has become, mobile operators should leave it behind.
 With new exploits emerging every month, it’s vital to adopt solutions that address the evolving security vulnerabilities faced by smartphone users and the mobile industry as a whole.